crystal-lang/crystal-book/docs/tutorials/basics/60_methods.md

 ```

 !!! tip
-    Method calls are unambiguously indicated by parentheses after the name, but it can be omitted.
+    Method calls are unambiguously indicated by parentheses after the name, but they can be omitted.
 It would only be
-    necessary for disambiguation, for example if `say_hello` was also a local variable.
+    necessary for disambiguation, for example, if `say_hello` was also a local variable.

 ## Arguments

 What if we want to greet different people, but all in the same manner?
 Instead of writing individual messages, we can define a method that allows customization through a parameter.
 A parameter is like a local variable inside the method body.
 Parameters are declared after the method name in parentheses.
-When calling a method, you can pass in arguments which are mapped as values for the method's parameters.
+When calling a method, you can pass in arguments that are mapped as values for the method's parameters.

 ```{.crystal .crystal-play}
 def say_hello(recipient)